Day 5: "The World Upside Down" / उल्टी दुनिया

 Leg Raises (~2 minutes):

-Teacher's note: This builds the core strength that makes inversions possible.
-Watch that students don't arch the lower back off the floor during double leg raises -- cue them to press the navel toward the spine.
+Teacher's note: Watch that students don't arch the lower back during double leg raises -- cue them to press the navel toward the spine.

 Cycling (~1 minute):